 Training to teach physics

-As one of the core subjects of the curriculum, schools need talented physics teachers.
 A career as a physics teacher is hugely fulfilling.
 By sharing your knowledge and enthusiasm for the subject, you’ll show young people how physics is central to everyday life and needn’t be hard to learn.

 Your training will focus on how you can make the subject accessible, whether you’re leading practical experiments in electricity or introducing atomic structures.
 You’ll be introduced to a range of teaching strategies, ensuring confidence in delivering lessons that are exciting and accessible.
-As a result, you’ll finish training with a solid understanding of teaching physics.

 Once you qualify, you’ll start on a salary of at least £24,373, or £30,480 in inner London.
 As your career progresses, so will your salary – teachers in leadership roles can earn on average £58,881, with many earning significantly more.

 This online event will provide advice on all things secondary teaching.
 It will offer helpful hints and tips on the different training options available and how to choose the right option for you.